 - Anyone reliant on lip reading – including companions or carers for whom a face covering would impede their ability to communicate

-In line with government guidance you will still be able to travel without the need for a covering but should continue to follow all social distancing guidance and hygiene measures where you can do so.
+In line with government guidance (which can be found here) you will still be able to travel without the need for a covering but should continue to follow all social distancing guidance and hygiene measures where you can do so.

 You may still be approached by a member of our team and asked why you are not wearing a face covering.
-We would encourage you to use one of our face covering exemption cards which you can show to a member of staff when necessary.
+You may choose to use one of our face covering exemption cards which you can show to a member of staff when necessary.

 More information on face covering exemption cards is available here.